Necaja322/CV/README.md

 # CV
-I'm a Univeristy student in Mathematics looking to expand and implement my skills in the field of machine learning and modeling beyond.
+I'm a Univeristy student in Mathematics looking to expand and implement my skills in the field  machine learning and more generally modeling real world phenomena.